K-Guan/tedit/README.md

 - `-p/--program`: Use the selected program to run (open) the file instead of print it out.

-  For example, you're editing a HTML source code, and you don't want save it, but want open it with Google Chrome instead, you can simply run tedit like:
+  For example, you're editing a HTML source code, and you don't want to save it, but want open it with Google Chrome instead, you can simply run tedit like:

   ```
   python3 tedit -s html -p google-chrome-stable